Taxes and Government Fees for Buying and Selling Property

 |Specific Business Tax||3.3%||Seller|

 Taxes on Capital GainThe seller of both leasehold or freehold property, and also shares in a Thai company, is subject to tax on any capital gain.
-If the seller is a person, any capital gain is subject to income tax (rates of 10 to 37% apply).
-If the seller is a Thai company, instead corporation tax is applicable (rates of 15 to 30% apply).
-In the case where the seller is a foreign company, the foreign company is subject to 15% withholding tax.
+If the seller is a person, any capital gain is subject to personal income tax (rates of 10 to 35% apply).
+If the seller is a Thai company, instead corporation tax is applicable (rates of 15 to 20% apply for companies with paid-up capital of up to 5 million baht).

 Note, foreign buyers of Thai property need to ensure that they have documentation to confirm that the funds for the purchase were sent in from overseas.
 For transfers greater than 20,000 USD, the official document issued for the transfer is the Foreign Exchange Transfer Form (FET).
 The funds should be sent into Thailand as foreign currency, not Thai baht.
 The FET officially documents the remittance of the foreign currency into Thailand, and the subsequent exchange into Thai baht inside the country.
 With proper documentation to show that foreign currency was sent into Thailand for the purchase (ideally an FET), the seller can later repatriate the same amount of money that they sent in tax free and only the capital gain is subject to income tax.